Eclipse IDE for ModusToolbox Quick Start Guide¶

 Click Create to start creating the application.
 The tool displays various messages.

-When the process completes, a message states that the application was created.
-Click the Close button to close the Project Creator tool.
+When the process completes, a message states that the application was created, and the Project Creator tool closes automatically.

-After several moments, the application opens with the Hello_World project in the Project Explorer, and the README.md file opens in the file viewer.
+After several moments, the application opens in the Eclipse IDE with the Hello_World project in the Project Explorer, with various files and directories.
+The README.md file opens in the file viewer/code editor where you can read the text.

 Add/Modify Application Code¶

-Code example applications work as they are, and there is no need to add or modify code.
+Code example applications work as they are, and there is no need to add or modify code in order to build or program them.
 However, if you want to update and change the application to do something else, open the appropriate file in the code editor.

 Double-click the main.c file to open it.